 The condition occurs because of the failure of the interphalangeal joint to differentiate during the development.

 Symphalangism leads to the functional impairment and unsightliness of the affected finger.
 Ulnar digits are more commonly involved.

 The condition was first described by Harvey Cushing.
 The proximal interphalangeal joint is most commonly involved.
 It can be hereditary or nonhereditary.

-When hereditary, symphalangism is usually inherited as dominant trait.
+It could be a hereditary or nonhereditary condition.
+Hereditary symphalangism is usually inherited as a dominant trait.

-It is most frequently found in Caucasians, occasionally in Orientals, and hardly ever in blacks.
+It is most frequently seen in Caucasians.
+It is less common in Orientals and even lesser in blacks.

 An Attempt has been made to classify symphalangism based on radiographic appearance.

 - Grade I or Fibrous – Mild joint space narrowing in the affected joint

 - Grade II or Cartilaginous Symphalangism – Only a line of joint space is observed.

 - Grade III or Bony Symphalangism- Visible bony ankylosis